-Fondue ‘became’ the national dish of Switzerland after some passionate promotion from the Swiss Cheese Union in the 1930s, although the earliest recipes for basic cheese fondues can be found in the 1870s.
+Fondue ‘became’ the national dish of Switzerland after some passionate promotion from the Swiss Cheese Union in the 1930s.
+The earliest recipes for basic cheese fondues however, can be found in the 1870s.
 Fondues become seriously popular in the UK and America in the 1960s and since then have continued to be a worldwide favourite.

 Amazingly after the Second World War, when rationing ended, the Swiss Cheese Union, continuing its marketing campaign, sent fondue sets to military regiments and event organizers across Switzerland.
 A gesture which has now led to fondue being a symbol of Swiss unity.

-The word ‘Fondue’ derives from the french verb, fondre, meaning ‘to melt’ and was orginally conceived as a way of utilising parts of the huge Gruyere and Emmental cheeses that, after the cutting process, might otherwise be wasted.
-You can see our recipe for cheese fondue by visiting our Recipe Book but we would also recommend buying a traditional fresh fondue pack, which uses only the finest Swiss Le Gruyere and Raclette, with a dash of white wine and Kirsch brandy.
-This is a much easier way to prepare the fondue: simply empty contents into a saucepan, heat on the hob while stirring continuously until the cheese becomes creamy and then serve immediately in your fondue set with your own choice of dippers.
+The word ‘Fondue’ derives from the French verb, fondre, meaning ‘to melt’.
+It was originally conceived as a way of utilising parts of the huge Gruyere and Emmental cheeses that, after the cutting process, might otherwise be wasted.
+You can see our recipe for cheese fondue parties by visiting our Recipe Book.
+We would also recommend buying a traditional fresh fondue pack, which uses only the finest Swiss Le Gruyere and Raclette, with a dash of white wine and Kirsch brandy.
+This is a much easier way to prepare the fondue.
+Simply empty contents into a saucepan, heat on the hob while stirring continuously until the cheese becomes creamy.
+Then serve immediately in your fondue set with your own choice of dippers.

 Here are some handy fon-dos and fon-don’ts:

 * Mix it up!
-Fondue is the perfect appetiser, main course and desert.
+Fondue is the perfect appetiser, main course for parties and dessert.
 If you want to mix sweet and savoury it’s your prerogative

 * Swiss Kiss!
 It is tradition when eating fondue to kiss the person to your right if you drop the bread in the cheese (it’s okay to do it on purpose…)